-3-day Itinerary in Charleston
+3-day Itinerary in Charleston, SC

-Explore the best things to do in Paris in 3 days based on recommendations from local experts.
+Explore the best things to do in Charleston, SC in 3 days based on recommendations from local experts.

 With its centuries-old mansion and cobblestone streets, Charleston is like a living museum.
 One of the best ways to learn about its history (and its ghosts) and the significance of its best-known landmarks is on a walking tour.
 There are a variety of options available, ranging from broad tours of the city's historic downtown district, to more niche tours that explore the city's paranormal presence, pirates and art galleries and studios.

-Recent visitors praised operators like Charleston Footprints, Oyster Point Historic Walking Tours and Two Sisters Tours.
+Recent visitors praised operators like Charleston Footprints, Walks of Charleston and Two Sisters Tours.
 To see a more complete directory of available walking tours, check out our roundup of the eight best.10-15 minute walk

 - 2#1View all Photos

-Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip.
+Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip, which they call beautiful and a must-visit.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.

 Constructed at the turn of the 19th century by Nathaniel Russell – a wealthy Southern merchant – this historic home is best known for its magnificent spiraling staircase, detailed furnishings and landscaped gardens.
 Unlike the Aiken-Rhett House, the Nathaniel Russell House has undergone an architectural and interior restoration.

-Recent visitors said this is the place to go if you're looking for insight into the more lavish side of Southern comfort.
-Tours, which last approximately half an hour, are docent-led and commence every 30 minutes.
+Recent visitors said this is the place to go if you're looking for insight into the more lavish side of Southern comfort and were quite impressed with the detailed restoration.
+Tours, which last approximately half an hour, are docent-led and commence every 30 minutes, a highlight for many visitors.
 During the tour, you'll learn about the Russell family and the slaves who cared for the home.10 minutes by car

 To get a better view of the Charleston harbor (and maybe even spot some dolphins), consider signing up for a boat tour.
 Not only will you enjoy some time on the water, you'll also have the chance to learn more about the city's maritime history (many boat captains provide historical commentary throughout their tours).
 Along the way, you'll likely see some of Charleston's top landmarks, including The Battery, Waterfront Park, the Arthur Ravenel Jr. Bridge, Fort Sumter and Castle Pinckney.